Griffan/FASTQuick/Readme.md

 ### EXAMPLES

-You can find various example scripts in example directory as templates for your own usage.
+You can also find example scripts for each single step in example directory as templates for customized usage.

 For example:
  * the script **example.sh** is the template for one-stop analysis.